Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 As a self-employed person, you are entitled to parental allowance in the same way as an employee.
 However, what you won’t get, unlike an employee, is parental leave.
 However, your main gainful activity will automatically be converted into a secondary activity , which will reduce your compulsory insurance contributions significantly.

 You become entitled to parental allowance after your maternity leave ends or, if you have not been receiving maternity leave, you can start receiving parental allowance immediately after the birth of your child.
-At the same time, you must meet the requirement of full-time care for the youngest child in the family (up to the age of 4).
+At the same time, you must meet the requirement of full-time care for the youngest child in the family (up to a maximum age of 3 years).

 Tip for article